Business sentiment expected to improve over next six months

-KUALA LUMPUR: Business confidence figures for the fourth quarter of 2021 have improved following the easing of economic restrictions in mid-October, said the government’s chief statistician Datuk Seri Mohd Uzir Mahidin.
+KUALA LUMPUR: Business confidence figures for the fourth quarter of 2021 have improved following the easing of economic restrictions in mid-October, said the government’s chief statistician Datuk Seri Mohd Uzir Mahidin (pix).

 “Businesses gain confidence towards the fourth quarter with the confidence indicator at minus 0.3 per cent compared with minus 21.3 per cent in the previous quarter,” he said in a statement today released by the Department of Statistics Malaysia (DOSM).